firebase/emulators-codelab/README.md

 This repository is meant to be used with the [Firestore and Functions Emulator Codelab]().

-There are two folders in this respository, `codelab-starting-state` and `codelab-final-state`.
+There are two folders in this repository, `codelab-starting-state` and `codelab-final-state`.
 To walk through the codelab, clone down the project, `git clone github.com/firebase/emulators-codelab`, `cd codelab-starting-state`, and then follow along with the [codelab steps]().
 To see the front end,